MMorfitt/photo-library/README.md

 # Image Upload Web Application

-Welcome to the Image Upload Web Application!
-This project allows users to upload image files, automatically displays the latest uploaded image, and stores images on the server.
+Welcome to the Photo Library!
+This project allows users to upload image files, and automatically displays the latest uploaded image.

 ## Features